-Management and directors that exclude a fiduciary out provision may well be exclusively motivated by furthering the interests of the company and its shareholders, and obtaining an optimal deal that could not have been obtained if a fiduciary out was included in the agreement.
-The problem with the exclusion of a fiduciary right provision cannot be that it violates directors’ fiduciary duties by acting in a way that harms the company.
+Management and directors who exclude a fiduciary out provision may well be exclusively motivated by the desire to further the interests of the company and its shareholders by obtaining an optimal deal that could not have been obtained if a fiduciary out was included in the agreement.
+The problem with the exclusion of a fiduciary right provision cannot be that it represents a violation by directors of their fiduciary duties by acting in a way that harms the company.
 The exclusion may not harm the company but actually further its interests.
-Yet Velasco suggests that the problem of such action, is not the damage to the company and the shareholder which cannot receive additional offers which may be more beneficial, but the infringement of the shareholders’ right to determine whether to approve the deal.
-Although shareholders still vote on mergers and acquisitions which don’t include a fiduciary out, Velasco claims that an exclusion of fiduciary out, may considerably restrict the shareholders’ ability to vote as they like, and turn such vote into becoming almost meaningless.
-Shareholders may approve a deal which they think is suboptimal, only because they know there wouldn’t be any other option due to lock-up mechanisms.
-According to Velasco “[F]or directors to agree to provisions that interfere with shareholder voting rights is not only unseemly but actually strikes at the very foundations of corporate law.”
+Velasco suggests that the problem with such action is not the damage to the company and its shareholders done by preventing them from accepting subsequent, potentially preferable, offers, but the infringement of the right of shareholders to determine whether to approve the deal.
+Although shareholders still vote on mergers and acquisitions that don’t include a fiduciary out, Velasco claims that the exclusion of fiduciary out may considerably restrict shareholders’ ability to vote as they like, and render such votes largely meaningless.
+Shareholders may approve a deal that they think is suboptimal purely because they know there wouldn’t be any other option due to lock-up mechanisms.
+According to Velasco, “[f]or directors to agree to provisions that interfere with shareholder voting rights is not only unseemly but actually strikes at the very foundations of corporate law.”